 Over the last few decades, there has been a lot of work on opportunistic scheduling for wireless networks.
-This has led to a powerful framework of algorithms that utilize channel feedback and the queue lengths to achieve objectives like system stability, optimization of a utility function or average delay [5].
-In the setting of multi-user MIMO wireless networks (MU-MIMO), scheduling algorithms need to optimize over user selection, beamforming (antenna weight selection), power allocations, physical layer modulation and coding parameters [1], [6], [7].
-Here, the user selection sub-problem (choosing a subset of users for transmission from among all the possible users) renders leads to a combinatorial explosion in complexity, and several approximations have been used as guidelines for complexity reduction [8]-[10].
+This has led to a powerful framework of algorithms that utilize channel feedback and the queue lengths to achieve objectives like system stability, optimization of a utility function or average delay [3].
+In the setting of multi-user MIMO wireless networks (MU-MIMO), scheduling algorithms need to optimize over user selection, beamforming (antenna weight selection), power allocations, physical layer modulation and coding parameters [2], [7], [8].
+Here, the user selection sub-problem (choosing a subset of users for transmission from among all the possible users) renders leads to a combinatorial explosion in complexity, and several approximations have been used as guidelines for complexity reduction [9]-[11].

-We approach dimensionality reduction through online clustering, and our algorithmic approach is related to the contextual multi-armed bandit problem [11]-[13].
-The stochastic contextual bandits with experts problem [2], [12], [14], [15] is especially relevant to our problem.
-This problem has been studied in the literature starting with the epoch-greedy policy in [12] leading to the more powerful and essentially statistically optimal policies in [2], [14], [15].
+We approach dimensionality reduction through online clustering, and our algorithmic approach is related to the contextual multi-armed bandit problem [12]-[14].
+The stochastic contextual bandits with experts problem [4], [13], [15], [16] is especially relevant to our problem.
+This problem has been studied in the literature starting with the epoch-greedy policy in [13] leading to the more powerful and essentially statistically optimal policies in [4], [15], [16].
 Our problem is somewhat similar to this setting as the channel-states observed is analogous to the context and the feedback received after scheduling a rate vector is similar to the stochastic reward observed after pulling an arm.
 We also assume access to a class of experts that map the space of channel-states to $\{1, 2, ..., K\}$, where K is the number of capacity classes.
 However, it should be noted that the feedback received in our setting is much more challenging, as it does not provide direct information about the capacity classes unlike the rewards received from the arms in contextual bandits, which directly reflects the utility of that arm under the given context.
 Moreover, in our problem there is an additional task of learning the boundary of the capacity regions, even after the clustering of the channel-state region into K classes has been learned.

-In the context of learning the capacity regions, there is a line of related work on learning convex polytopes which are formed by the intersection of a finite number of half-spaces, from noiseless membership queries [3], [16].
-In [3] binary search type strategies have been used to provide efficient algorithms for learning a class of convex polytopes that are formed by the intersection of half-spaces defined by hyper-planes with rational coefficients and for which the vertex enumeration problem can be solved efficiently.
+In the context of learning the capacity regions, there is a line of related work on learning convex polytopes which are formed by the intersection of a finite number of half-spaces, from noiseless membership queries [5], [17].
+In [5] binary search type strategies have been used to provide efficient algorithms for learning a class of convex polytopes that are formed by the intersection of half-spaces defined by hyper-planes with rational coefficients and for which the vertex enumeration problem can be solved efficiently.
+Finally, an earlier version of this paper appeared in [1].